Sizing a pump? First, decide what type of pump you need.

 Remember: Systems vary!

-When choosing a pump, remember that our recommendation of turning over your entire system volume at least twice per hour is a recommendation.
+When choosing a pump, keep in mind that our recommendation of turning over your entire system volume at least twice per hour is a recommendation.
 If you shoot a little long or fall a little short of this recommendation, everything will probably be just fine.
 Just remember that every aquaponics or hydroponics system out there varies considerably.
 Whether it’s the plumbing, system design, grow media, etc., every system is different and required GPH can vary because of it.

 If you are growing aquaponically, you must be exchanging your water fast enough to maintain a good level of dissolved oxygen in your system.
 This is crucial to healthy fish!